In this post: Stuck on how to do your homeschool record keeping? Here’s how to create a homeschool portfolio in five easy steps.

-Many homeschoolers find it easy when doing their favorite things but they dread creating a homeschool portfolio.
-It’s easy to understand why – it’s not my favorite thing to do either!
-Putting together a homeschool portfolio can be extremely daunting and tiresome if not done the right way.
-The need to create a homeschool portfolio comes from the desire to showcase the progress made by our kids in their homeschooling and is part of good homeschool record keeping.
+Many homeschoolers find it easy when doing their thing but they dread creating a homeschooling portfolio.
+It’s easy to understand why.
+A homeschool portfolio could be extremely daunting and tiresome if not done the right way.
+The need to create a homeschool portfolio comes from the desire to showcase the progress made by the kids in their homeschooling.
 The following tips will help you create a great portfolio with ease and in no time so that you can keep providing a great homeschooling education to your little ones.

 1. Outline the subjects taught

 You need to understand what subjects you will be teaching your kids.
-Although the choice of subjects is determined mostly by the curriculum you choose, check the requirements of your province or state and plan accordingly.
+Although the choice of subjects is determined mostly by the curriculum you choose, check the requirements of your state and plan accordingly.
+You will need to know the basic subjects available for your state.
 Most states have English, math and science as some of their basic subjects.
-When teaching these subjects, you may or may not be obligated to cover each and every one daily.
+When teaching these subjects, you are not obligated to cover each and everyone daily.
 You can choose what works for you and your kids and plan accordingly.
-Once you’ve taught each course, keep track of the title the basic course outline of each.

 2. Record attendance